Is This Your First Time visiting the Fouraker Reunion?

 Folding Chairs - It's a good idea to bring folding chairs to sit in while enjoying some delicious food in the great outdoors.
-We meet inside the church building for about 20 - 30 minutes prior to eating, and of course you're always welcome to sit in the pews & eat though most people like to eat outside.
+We meet inside the church building for about an hour or so prior to eating, and of course you're always welcome to sit in the pews & eat though most people like to eat outside.
 There are some benches, but they fill up fast!

 Homemade Door Prizes - Prizes are given out for things like age, farthest travelled, most people in one car, and random drawings.
 Please don't feel obligated to bring anything, but if you do - we request the items be homemade so they have that special family touch!
 Past prizes have included everything from homemade pies & preserves to potted plants, birdhouses, and hand-painted coffee mugs.
 Be creative and have fun!

 Pictures & Articles - If you have family pictures, documents, or other items you'd like to share we'd be grateful!
 We'll have a laptop and scanner at the reunions so you can share your precious family artifacts without having them leave your possession!

 Donation - Absolutely not required, and you won't be frowned upon or scowled at for not donating!
 But if you're able, we typically put out one basket for building maintenence and one for cemetery upkeep, and your contribution would be greatly appreciated.
 You can also securely donate to the reuion online using a credit or debit card, or even with PayPal by clicking here.

 Although we loosely follow parliamentary procedure, the meeting is a very casual affair and most folks just speak up when they have something to say.
 Most reunions follow a pretty routine schedule.